VsevolodTrofimov/vuex-snapshot/README.md

 Replaces `window.Promise` (same as `global.Promise`) with vuexSnapshot.MockPromise that could be named and resolved manually

 #### useRealPromise
-Sets `window.Promise` to it's original value
+Sets `window.Promise` to its original value

 #### useMockFetch
 Replaces `window.fetch` (same as `global.fetch`) with vuexSnapshot.MockPromise that could be named and resolved manually

 #### useRealFetch
-Sets `window.fetch` to it's original value
+Sets `window.fetch` to its original value

 ### Config
 These fit very specific types of tests, so using